-Following these regulations helps maximize the use of fire extinguishers and also enhance compliance to legal requirements.
+Following these regulations helps maximize the use of fire extinguishers and also enhances compliance with legal requirements.

 The requirements of this section apply to the placement, use, maintenance, and testing of portable fire extinguishers provided for use by employees in the workplace.